Drug policy of Sweden: 1990s

+2000s

 Surveys of illicit drug showed use in the last month almost doubled drug use among 16-year-old boys (from 5% to 10%, mostly cannabis) in 2000.
 The level had been essentially stable since 1983 (below 5% usage in the last month for boys and 2% usage for girls).

 Between 2000 and 2001, professor Johannes Knutsson concludes after a study of drug use and drug policy in Sweden that the "stricter enforcement contributed to Sweden by international standards has a lower percentage of young people who tried drugs."

+2010s

+2020s

+In 2023, the government of Ulf Kristersson proposed increased criminal penalties, such as criminalizing attempts and the conspiring to commit a narcotics offense, as well as increasing the minimum penalty for narcotics possession where there is an intent to distribute to six months imprisonment.
+Attempting and conspiring to commit a narcotics offense with the goal of personal consumption would be left out of the criminalized area.

 National Alcohol and Drug Action Plan

 In 2002, Parliament approved the National Alcohol and Drug Action Plan for the years 2002–2006.